MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 - **XLSB format**

   XLSB is the binary format starting in Excel 2007.
-It is structured as a compressed folder that contains many binary files.
-It is much more compact than the XLS format, but the amount of compression depends on the contents of the workbook.
+It's structured as a compressed folder that contains many binary files.
+It's much more compact than the XLS format, but the amount of compression depends on the contents of the workbook.
 For example, ten workbooks show a size reduction factor ranging from two to eight with an average reduction factor of four.
 Starting in Excel 2007, opening and saving performance is only slightly slower than the XLS format.

 - **XLSX format**